otaheri/GRAB/README.md

     │
     └── mocap (optional)
 ```
+- Unzip each ZIP file in the same location of the above folder structure.
 - Follow the instructions on the [SMPL-X](https://smpl-x.is.tue.mpg.de) website to download SMPL-X and MANO models.
 - Install this repo to process, visualize, and render the data.